Inflectra/rapise-documentation/docs/RVL/Maps.md

 The `Database` map definition contains two parameters:

 * *connectionString* ADO connection string.
-* *query* usually it is an SQL query to execute.
+* *query* Usually, this is the SQL query to execute.

-*connectionString* parameter allows accessing wide variety of different database sources.
-You may learn ore here: [https://docs.microsoft.com/en-us/sql/ado/reference/ado-api/connectionstring-property-ado](https://docs.microsoft.com/en-us/sql/ado/reference/ado-api/connectionstring-property-ado).
+The *connectionString* parameter allows access to a wide variety of different database sources.
+You can learn more here: [https://docs.microsoft.com/en-us/sql/ado/reference/ado-api/connectionstring-property-ado](https://docs.microsoft.com/en-us/sql/ado/reference/ado-api/connectionstring-property-ado).

-Some samples of typical ADO connection string values:
+Some examples of typical ADO connection string values:

 #### Microsoft Access